markongithub/gtfstk/README.rst

 Changelog
 =========

-6.0.0, 2016
+6.0.0, 2016-10-17
 -----------------
 - Improved function names, e.g. ``compute_trips_stats`` -> ``compute_trip_stats``
-- Added functions to ``cleaner.py`` and change cleaning function outputs to feed instances
+- Added functions to ``cleaner.py`` and changed cleaning function outputs to feed instances
 - Made ``feed.copy`` a method
+- Simplified Feed objects and added auto-updates to private attributes
+- Changed the signatures of a few functions, e.g. ``calculator.append_dist_to_shapes`` now returns a feed instead of a shapes data frame
+- Fixed formatting of properties field in ``calculator.trip_to_geojson`` and ``calculator.route_to_geojson``

 5.1.1, 2016-09-01
 -----------------